-In bioinformatics and biomedicine we develop computational tools on high-performance systems to model protein structure and function, understand bimolecular interactions, develop new medicinal drugs, and help analyze, in the long run, the molecular machinery of the cell.
+In biomedicine we develop computational tools on high-performance systems to model protein structure and function, understand biomolecular interactions, develop new medicinal drugs, and help analyze, in the long run, the molecular machinery of the cell.
 Our work has applications, among others, in personalized immunotherapy.

-Both areas above involve real-world problems and fall into the broader category of physical computing.
-In both areas we seek to develop physical algorithms: algorithms that are capable of solving complex high-dimensional geometric problems arising in real-world applications (e.g., move a robot from A to B, predict a biomolecular complex).
-We believe that as computers become ubiquitous, we need to use computers to represent, simulate, and interact with the physical world.
-This is not an easy task, however.
-Algorithms for physical problems differ in significant ways from those for traditional (artificial world) problems.
+Both domains above involve real-world problems.
+In both domains we seek to develop physical algorithms: algorithms that are capable of solving complex high-dimensional problems arising in real-world applications (e.g., move a robot from A to B or predict if a drug can bind to a receptor).
+Algorithms for physical problems differ in significant ways from those for traditional artificial-world problems.
 The latter algorithms have full control over and perfect access to the required data.
-In contrast, physical algorithms apply to objects in the real world which are subject to the independent and imperfectly modeled laws of nature.
-Our long term goal is to study the fundamental issues arising when algorithms are designed for problems in the physical world and to develop coherent solution frameworks which quantify, to the extent possible, the tradeoff between accuracy and performance present in solutions developed for realistic settings.
+In contrast, physical algorithms apply to objects in the real world that are subject to the independent and imperfectly modeled laws of nature.
+Through robotics and biomedicine, we study the fundamental issues arising when algorithms are designed for problems in the physical world and develop coherent solution frameworks that quantify, to the extent possible, the unavoidable tradeoff between accuracy and performance.

 Two icons on the frontpage (“Robot” by Artem Kovyazin, “Computer Science” by Oliviu Stoian”) are from the Noun Project.